kevinrenskers/mixedcase.nl/content/articles/2013-06-04-review-ios-debuggers.md

-# Review: iOS debug tools and inspectors
+# Review roundup: iOS debug tools and inspectors
 All of a sudden it seems there's a big effort to create debugging tools for iOS developers.
 Some are free, they all have different features… Time for a comparison.